JairoFra/rai-auto-converter-chrome-extension-v2/README.md

 ## Installation

-The extension has been submitted for publication to the [Chrome Web Store](https://chrome.google.com/webstore/category/extensions) and is currently in the review phase.
+You can install it from the [Chrome Web Store](https://chrome.google.com/webstore/detail/rai-auto-converter-v2/jmjmjclpjkjcnmgidjcdldoldejehnlh).

 Alternatively, to install the extension locally:
 1. [**Download**](https://github.com/JairoFra/rai-auto-converter-chrome-extension-v2/archive/refs/heads/master.zip) the repository and unpack it.